Paris by Night: Controversies

-As an overseas Vietnamese production and classified as a "reactionary cultural product" by the Vietnamese government, Paris by Night has not been authorized to be legally purchased in Vietnam, although unauthorized copies can be easily obtained in the black market.
+As an overseas Vietnamese production and classified as a "reactionary cultural product" by the Vietnamese government, Paris by Night has not been authorised to be legally purchased in Vietnam, although unauthorised copies can be easily obtained on the black market.
 It sometimes features performances that are related to historical events, critical of the ruling Vietnamese Communist Party.
-Up until now, Thúy Nga has never held any events in Vietnam.
+Even though Thúy Nga has never held any events in Vietnam, many artists from the company have returned to Vietnam to perform and participate in concerts and television shows, as the Vietnamese music industry develops.

 In 2004, in Paris by Night 74, Hoang Oanh sang a song about Operation Passage to Freedom and a video montage was shown depicting beleaguered-looking northern Vietnamese fleeing to the anti-communist south during the partition of Vietnam, where they were met by Ngô Đình Diệm and his government's officials.
 This performance coincided with the 50th anniversary of the migration.
 In 2005, Paris by Night 77 was devoted to the 30th anniversary of the Fall of Saigon, and included songs explicitly critical of communist rule, lack of human rights, accompanied by montages of the closing stages of the Ho Chi Minh Campaign, the flight of distressed anti-communist refugees, and interpretative dancing critical of VCP rule, such as throat-slitting gestures.
 It also included documentary segments on the progress of Vietnamese immigrant communities since 1975, including one segment praising American support for South Vietnam and Operation Babylift—the communist government views the babylift of orphans as "abduction"—and gave awards to Vietnamese humanitarians and American political officials who helped Vietnamese refugees, as well as the Republic of Vietnam Air Force fighter pilot Nguyễn Qúy An.